 Dr. Clevenger enjoys sharing her passion for investing in young learners with future teachers.
 She desires to prepare educators to value the foundational experiences early childhood teachers can

-Bible Teaching (Undergraduate and M.A.B.T.)
-Program Director
+Bible Teaching (Undergraduate and Graduate) Program Director, Professor of Bible Teaching

 Associate Professor of Education